-What is Prescription Fraud and Abuse?
+What is Prescription Fraud, Waste, and Abuse?

-Some examples of prescription drug fraud are:
+Some examples are:

-- A patient or other person forging or altering a prescription;
+- Forging or altering a prescription;

 - A person obtaining prescriptions for drugs in order to sell them;

-- A physician writing a prescription for drugs for someone that is not a patient because the physician receives a kickback payment;
+- A physician writing a prescription for drugs for someone that is not a patient because the physician receives a payment;

 Who does Prescription Fraud and Abuse Affect?